Reporting on an international or a pilot activity grant received until 2025

 • Based on this, are there modifications to be made on the future activities?

-• This is mainly a report about content, as the financial report will be asked for at the end of the work plan.
-You only need to indicate if:
+• This was mainly a report about content, as the financial report is asked at the end of the work plan.
+You only needed to indicate if:

 • The cost of an activity has changed.